Nucleotide Models

 |

-Nucleotide edit applied at that interval. |
+Nucleotide edit applied at the location. |

 Examples: